Course Catalog

 5 units

 The recognition of words is a critical step in natural language processing.
 Discusses a range of contemporary issues related to the representation of a word and the access of this information from the perspective of psychology, linguistics, and artificial intelligence.
-Enrollment restricted to psychology graduate students; undergraduates who have completed course 124 may enroll with permission of instructor.
+Enrollment is restricted to psychology graduate students; undergraduates who have completed PSYC 124 may enroll with permission of instructor.
 Enrollment limited to 10.

 PSYC 224A